Managing the Future of Work

 Course Number 1675

-The grade in the course will be based on class participation and final exam.
+Course grades will be based on class participation (50%) and a final exam (50%).